 Q13: Why do I see "An operation on a socket could not be performed because the system lacked sufficient buffer space or because a queue was full." error mesasges in the log file?

-This error message, which is associated with the Winsock error WSAENOBUFS and actually comes from Windows rather than Cerberus FTP Server directly, has two well-understood root causes.
-However, it still stumps people today, probably because there is no single source which explains both root causes and offers solutions for both.
+This error message comes from Windows network API calls, rather than Cerberus FTP Server directly, and has two well-understood root causes.
+However, it still stumps people because there is no single source which easily explains both root cause and offers a solution.
 This error is usually the result of the server's resources being exhausted by too many server processes (database and file servers, web and FTP servers, and any other server process which accepts connections) running on the machine .
 We've also heard of it happening on some buggy virtual machines.

 OS runs out of memory for TCP buffers